46 Secrets Your Pharmacist Isn’t Telling You

 I’d think twice about using a drive-through pharmacy

 The drive-through window may be convenient, but most pharmacists don’t like them.
 In fact, many pharmacists believe that the distractions associated with drive-through service contribute to delays, reduced efficiency and even dispensing errors.
 They also create an unrealistic expectation of fast-food-like service.
 So the next time you’re frustrated and stuck behind five cars, try to remember that getting the wrong prescription is much more dangerous than getting the wrong burger at McDonalds’s—and try to be patient.
+However, there is a new Amazon Rx prescription plan that will deliver your prescription right to your doorstep.

 The more I know you, the more I can help you